MaryTalvistu/khk_projekt/wp-content/plugins/website-file-changes-monitor/readme.txt

 #### Other Notable Plugin Features

 * Optimized scanning technology that does not affect the performance of your site
-* Website scan is split in stages, allowing for easy scanning of bigger sites
-* Fully configurable file scan frequency (daily, weekly, monthly, time of the day)
+* Fully configurable file scan frequency (hourly, daily, weekly, time of the day)
 * Instant file integrity scans with just a click of a button
 * Ability to exclude directories, files and file types from the scan
-* Configurable maximum file size to scan setting
+* Configurable maximum file size to scan
-* File changes data only available to administrators for security reasons
+* File changes data only available to administrators for better security

 ### FREE Plugin Support
 Support for the WordPress Files Monitor plugin is available for free via: